 In third grade math, teachers mainly emphasize compatible numbers in addition and subtraction.
 Compatible numbers are numbers that are easy to work with mentally, such as parts of 10.
-Students who have memorized 8 + 2 = 10 can more easily reason that 10 - 2 = 8.
-By third grade, they should thus be able to quickly answer 80 + 20 or 100 - 20 by recognizing compatible numbers.
+Students who memorize 8 + 2 = 10 can more easily reason that 10 - 2 = 8.
+By third grade, students can also quickly answer 80 + 20 or 100 - 20 by recognizing compatible numbers.

 Compatible numbers are "friendly numbers" that make it quicker to solve problems.
-By fifth grade, students are asked what friendly numbers to use in estimating the answer to questions such as 2,012 / 98.
-Those who understand estimating will use 2,000 / 100 to approximate an answer.
-When a student understands parts of each number from 1 to 20, that knowledge later becomes a friendly helper when the student is confronted with solving questions such as 33 + 16.
+By fifth grade, students can find what friendly numbers to use in estimating the answer to questions such as 2,012 ÷ 98.
+Those who understand estimation use 2,000 ÷ 100 to approximate an answer.
+When a student understands parts of each number from 1 to 20, that knowledge later becomes a friendly helper when confronted with solving more complex questions such as 33 + 16.

 Compatible Number Hiding Game

 The skill of identifying compatible numbers begins in kindergarten or earlier as children learn parts of numbers ranging from 3 (1 + 1+ 1 or 1 + 2) to 10.
 A common way to learn compatible parts of small numbers in kindergarten and first grade is to play the "hiding game."
 After displaying six cubes, a player holds them behind her back, brings out two and asks the other player how many are "hidden."

 Benchmark numbers are another form of compatible numbers that third graders should know.
 These numbers end either in 0 or 5 and make the process of estimating much easier; for example, students can use 25 + 75 to approximate the sum of 27 + 73.
 Using mental math to calculate a reasonable answer to "about how big" a sum or difference will be demonstrates development of the same skill adults use in situations like estimating whether income is sufficient to pay bills.